Mount Druitt

 Mount Druitt has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 20 projects that are expected to impact the area.
-Notable projects include Mount St Mount Druitt, Expanded Mount Druitt PCYC, Mount Druitt Place Plan & CBD Renewal, and Universal Property Group's development at 6-10 Mount Street.
-The following list details those projects likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 20 projects that could impact this region.
+Notable initiatives include Mount St Mount Druitt, Expanded Mount Druitt PCYC, Mount Druitt Place Plan & CBD Renewal, and Universal Property Group's development at 6-10 Mount Street.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.